 Carol Holmes has worked in the arts in a variety of capacities including director, manager, and festival producer.
 She has worked with the Executive Director of the Writers’ Guild of Alberta since 2008.
 Prior to that she was the director of literary arts and international agreements at The Banff Centre.

 Donna Fong has been a member of the Board of Directors and committees, and a volunteer photographer since the launch of LitFest as Canada’s first nonfiction festival in 2006.
-She currently serves on LitFest’s 10th Anniversary Committee.
-Donna is a full-time Research Administrator at the Population Research Laboratory of the University of Alberta and a part-time library assistant at Stanley A. Milner Library of Edmonton Public Library.
+She currently is Chair of the Society’s Fund Development Committee.
+Now retired, Donna is a former Research Administrator at the Population Research Laboratory of the University of Alberta and library assistant at Stanley A. Milner Library of Edmonton Public Library.
 Active with numerous community organizations, Donna served as one of Alberta’s Centennial Ambassador in 2005 and was a recipient of the Alberta Centennial Medal that same year.

 Jody Crilly joined the LitFest Board in 2016 with the goal of strengthening the Board’s relationship with Edmonton Public Library, and to share her passion for literacy, community development, and event planning.
 Jody has worked as a Branch Manager with EPL since 2005, with a 2-year sojourn to work for Calgary Public Library.
 Hailing from a small town in southern Alberta, she understands the importance of cultivating artists and writers in rural communities, and the vital role that public libraries play in supporting local talent.
 When she isn’t hard at work in the Clareview community providing library programs and services, you may see Jody around town or at festivals performing with the Japanese drumming group Kita No Taiko.

 Maureen McGuire is a criminal lawyer who has worked both as a defence counsel and as a prosecutor in courts across the country and in the Supreme Court of Canada.
 As a sessional instructor at the University of Alberta, Faculty of Law, she teaches Appellate Practice and Procedure, and previously taught Legal Research and Writing.
-Since 2011, Maureen has been the author of the NWT Decision Digest for the Arctic Obiter, a publication of the Law Society of the Northwest Territories.
 Maureen joined LitFest’s Board of Directors in 2016.